fbentes/-SourceCodeRepositoryWebScraping/README.md

 To test response respository request (GET VERB): https://sourcecodereposwebscraping.herokuapp.com/fetchDataRepository?repositoryUrl=https://github.com/fbentes/EmitesJavaJobApplicationChallenge

-Only GitHub repository is implmented, but the implmentation is flexible to any others using Strategy Pattren !
+Only GitHub repository is implmented, but the implmentation is flexible to any others using Strategy design patterns !